🎉 Get the Insurfin - Insurance Service HTML5 Template for FREE - Offer Ends Soon!

 The WP-CLI is a fantastic command-line tool for WordPress developers.
 You can do almost everything related to WordPress using this command-line tool.
 On the other hand, Local is another outstanding piece of software for the local WordPress development environment.

-In the early days of my WordPress themes and plugins development in the local environment, I used XAMPP.
-However, creating a WordPress site every time for new projects is extra work and takes a reasonable amount of time.
-So, I switched from XAMPP to Local.
+However, starting a new WordPress site every time for new projects is extra work and takes a reasonable amount of time.
+So, I decided to switch from XAMPP to Local.

 Fix the WP-CLI scaffold and Local issue